Provably Powerful Graph Neural Networks for Directed Multigraphs: Results

 \subsection{AML Results}

-The results on the AML datasets can be seen in Table~\ref{tab:full_aml_eth_results}.
-For AML Small HI, we see that our adaptations boost the minority class F1 score of GIN from $39.3\%$ to above $84\%$, a gain of $45\%$.
-The largest single improvement is brought by reverse MP, taking the F1 score from $39.3\%$ up to $74.8\%$.
-The final adaptation --- ego IDs --- does not seem to make a difference here.
-The results for the other AML datasets show a similar trend with overall gains of $34\%$, $41\%$, and $18\%$ when using GIN, again with diminishing returns as more adaptations are added.
-The greatest individual gains come from reverse MP, but all three adaptations are needed to achieve the highest scores.
-The two rows corresponding to adding port numbers --- GIN+Ports and +Ports --- indicate clear gains from using port numbering both as an individual adaptation and on top of reverse MP.
-The support for ego IDs is less clear, with ego IDs improving GIN performance only on the larger datasets, and not impacting the scores significantly when added on top of reverse MP and port numbering.
-This behavior is in fact not so surprising given that the purpose of ego IDs is to mark/distinguish the center from its neighborhood.
-The same goal can also be achieved by suitably varied input features.
-When no input features are used, the effect of ego IDs is more pronounced.
-See Figure \ref{fig:feats_results} in the appendix.
+The results for the AML datasets can be seen in \cref{tab:full_aml_eth_results}.
+For AML Small HI, we see that our adaptations boost the minority class F1 score of GIN from $28.7\%$ to $57.2\%$, a gain of almost $30\%$.
+The largest improvements are brought by reverse MP and port numbering, taking the F1 score from $28.7\%$ to $56.9\%$, whilst ego IDs do not make much difference here.
+The results for the other AML datasets show a similar trend with overall gains of $14.2\%$, $14.0\%$, and $10.7\%$ for GIN, again with diminishing returns as more adaptations are added.
+The two rows corresponding to port numbering --- \textit{GIN+Ports} and \textit{+Ports} --- indicate clear gains from using port numbering, both when used alone and on top of reverse MP.
+The support for ego IDs is less clear, with clear gains when used as an individual adaptation but no significant gains when added on top of reverse MP and port numbering. \iftoggle{arxiv}{ Note that only two GNN layers were used, so this conclusion could change as more layers are added and longer cycles can also be detected. }